The isospectrality of asymptotic quasinormal modes of large Gauss-Bonnet d-dimensional black holes

 \section{Conclusions}

 In this article, we have studied quasinormal modes of spherically symmetric $d$ dimensional black holes in Gauss-Bonnet gravity, also considered perturbatively, equivalently to having large black holes, having taken the asymptotic limit and computed them analytically, using the monodromy method.
-We have obtained the same result for the three different kinds of perturbations (tensorial, vectorial and scalar), which means that the isospectrality of quasinormal modes for different kinds of perturbations in the asymptotic limit is preserved in the presence of perturbative Gauss-Bonnet corrections.
+We concluded that the magnitudes of both $\Re\left(\omega\right)$ and $\Im\left(\omega\right)$ increase by considering the Gauss-Bonnet higher derivative corrections, when compared to the corresponding results in Einstein gravity.
+Furthermore we have obtained the same result for the three different kinds of perturbations (tensorial, vectorial and scalar), which means that the isospectrality of quasinormal modes for different kinds of perturbations in the asymptotic limit is preserved in the presence of perturbative Gauss-Bonnet corrections.

 This isospectrality is a remarkable result, since as we have seen in section \ref{qnm3} the expression for the monodromy of the big contour depends explicitly on the potential corresponding to the perturbation being considered (more precisely, on its asymptotic expansion close to the origin).
 For vectorial perturbations, these asymptotic expansions are different than for the other kinds, both at $\alpha=0$ and to first order in $\alpha$ (the Gauss-Bonnet parameter in which we have made a perturbative expansion).
 This difference gives rise to different asymptotic master equations (which we also considered perturbatively in $\alpha$) close to the origin.
 At order $\alpha=0$, the asymptotic master equation close to the origin (\ref{psi0e}) is such that the corresponding value of $j$ for vectorial perturbations is different than for the other kinds.
 This affects the coefficients of many terms in the monodromy, as we mentioned.
 To first order in $\alpha$, the asymptotic potential corresponding to vectorial perturbations is different than for the other kinds, giving rise to different values of $(\xi_a)_3$ in (\ref{xi3}) that directly affect the monodromy.
 The net effect of the two changes (of $j$ and $(\xi_a)_3$) for vectorial perturbations is such that the total value of the monodromy does not change: it is the same for all kinds of gravitational perturbations, and so is the spectrum of asymptotic quasinormal modes with Gauss-Bonnet corrections, to first order in $\alpha$.